abuabdirohman4/abuabdirohman4/README.md

 5. Project
 6. Python

+For quickly preview, you can check on my pin below

 For your information :
 - 🔭 I’m currently working serveral project on my company
 - 🌱 I’m currently learning on Vue & React in a Bootcamp